dssg/match.edu/README.md

 Some students will attend a less selective college because it is more affordable, but many underprivileged students make decisions that are both academically and financially sub-optimal.
 For example, many students in the Mesa Public School district attend community colleges instead of 4 year institutions like ASU.
 ASU can be cheaper because of financial aid and because of the fact that the graduation rate in ASU is much higher than that of a community college; ASU provides much more value for the money spent.

 We tackle two concrete instances of under-match:
-* students with good academic records who attend less selective colleges
+* students who attend less selective colleges because of non-academic factors
-* students who are likely to graduate from four year colleges but attend community colleges
+* students who attend community college despite the fact that if they were to attend a four year college, they would be much more likely to graduate.

 ## The solution: prediction and targeting
 Our goal is to identify students at risk for under-match, based on their academic, demographic, socio-economic information.
 We use data on past high school graduates to model the students' college outcome.
 We can then apply the model on current high school students to predict their risk of under-matching and find the high-risk students whom the high school can provide extra counseling.